josefin-werme/LAVA/README.md

 LAVA TUTORIAL
 ================
 Josefin Werme, CTG Lab, VU Amsterdam
-2020-12-26
+2020-12-29

-This tutorial shows you how to read in and analyse data with LAVA (**L**ocal **A**nalysis of \[co\]**V**ariant **A**ssociation): A tool developed for local genetic correlation (*r<sub>g</sub>*) analysis.
+This tutorial shows you how to read in and analyse data with LAVA (**L**ocal **A**nalysis of \[co\]**V**ariant **A**ssociation): A tool developed for local genetic correlation (*r*<sub>g</sub>) analysis.

-LAVA can analyse the local r<sub>*g*</sub> between two or more phenotypes, analyse both binary and continuous phenotypes, and account for known or estimated sample overlap.
-It can also test the univariate local genetic signal for all phenotypes of interest, which may be used to filter out unassociated loci.
+LAVA can analyse the local *r*<sub>g</sub> between two or more phenotypes, analyse both binary and continuous phenotypes, and account for known or estimated sample overlap.
+It can also test the univariate local genetic signal for all phenotypes of interest (i.e. the local *h*<sup>2</sup>), which may be used to filter out non-associated loci, and model the local genetic relations between multiple phenotypes using conditional models.

 The tutorial will show you how to install and run LAVA using some example input data.
 If you wish, you can inspect the data in the